North Berwick's Golfing Pioneers|

 able to pick and choose his next destination.

-The course at Portland Golf Club laid out by George Turnbull in 1914 has hosted the PGA Championship in 1946 and the Ryder Cup in 1947.
+The course at Portland Golf Club designed by George Turnbull in 1914 has hosted the PGA Championship in 1946 and the Ryder Cup in 1947.
 The

 super-fast and demanding greens were ideal to test the short game skills of the Ryder Cup teams.
 Robert Hudson, a wealthy businessman from